original to The Matt Gonzalez Reader, May 29, 2019

 Farley remembers that he was introduced to Grachis by artist Manuel Neri who knew Grachis from the art scene.
 Grachis “agreed to do a show to help me out” says Farley.

-In a review of Hanson’s posthumous exhibition at the Green Gallery, art critic Alexander Fried noted that “[Hanson’s] assemblages bring together everything from swathed rags to tin cans.”
-Fried recounts that one of the assemblage’s, titled “Fertility Symbol,” which depicted a seated macabre figure “is so startlingly vivid that it set the neighbors into a burst of protest when it was visible in a show window.” [fn20] Unfortunately, Fried doesn’t go on to tell us how the neighbors’ protest was manifested.
+In a review of one of Hanson’s three consecutive posthumous exhibitions at the Green Gallery in 1964, art critic Alexander Fried noted that “[Hanson’s] assemblages bring together everything from swathed rags to tin cans.”
+Fried recounts that one of the assemblage’s, titled “Fertility Symbol,” which depicted a seated macabre figure “is so startlingly vivid that it set the neighbors into a burst of protest when it was visible in a show window.” [fn22] Unfortunately, Fried doesn’t go on to tell us how the neighbors’ protest was manifested.

 MEL HANSON